pmarques-dev/PicoEncoder/README.md

 The begin method allocates the necessary PIO resources.
 The PIO code uses all 32 instructions on the PIO, so it can not share the PIO with other PIO programs.
 However it can run up to 4 encoder instances in that PIO (and up to 8 in total using both PIO units on the RP2040).

 To make a measurement call the `update` method.
-This will update the `position`, `speed` and `step` fields on the encoder instance.
+This will update the `position`, `speed` and `step` fields on the encoder instance:

-`position` is given in "sub-steps".
+  - `position` is given in "sub-steps".
 You can think of a sub-step as 1/64th of a step.
-For example, an encoder that advertises 100 steps per revolution, will actually have 100 full cycles per revolution, so 400 steps in this context and the position field will go up by 400 * 64 = 25600 in a single revolution
+For example, an encoder that advertises 100 steps per revolution, will actually have 100 full cycles per revolution, so 400 steps in this context and the position field will go up by 400 * 64 = 25600 in a single revolution.
+The position field is useful in situations where the encoder is measuring something that doesn't accumulate indefinitely, like the position of a 3D printer head.
+There is a `resetPosition` method that can be used to set the zero position according to an absolute external reference, like a limit switch.
+When `resetPosition` is called, the current position will become the new zero position

-`speed` is given in "sub-steps per second"
+  - `speed` is given in "sub-steps per second".
+This is the most up to date speed estimate.
+Don't use differences in the position field to estimate speed as that will produce a worse estimate than to just read the speed field directly

-`step` is the current position in steps
+  - `step` is the current position in steps, like what would be returned by a classical quadrature encoder hardware

 For more details, see the SpeedMeasure example distributed with the library.